 But…

-Will a Italian Spinone be right for you?
-That’s the real question and one that we hope to help you answer for yourself in the following article where we’re going to discuss what it might be like to own one of these awesome creatures.
+Will an Italian Spinone be right for you?
+That’s the real question and one that we hope to help you answer for yourself in the following article, where we’re going to discuss what it might be like to own one of these incredible creatures.

 So, without further ado, let’s dive right in.